humlang/huml/doc.md

 ## Module Definitions

 A module a single translation unit.
-There two kinds of modules:
+There are two kinds of modules:

 1. Meta-Module - defines operators, substitution rules, or may contain theorems.
-2. Module - general purpose module that needs an associated meta-module
+2. Module - general purpose module that needs an associated meta-module.

 The filename determines the name of the module.
 A file with the extension `.hl` is a general purpose module.